3P0D/3p0d_SurvivalSuite/README.md

 - add a mirror (in X axis, with clipping and on cage options activated).
 - add a bevel (with 'weight' limit method option activated).
 - add a shrinkwrap + displ. (take the selected object as a target).
+- apply transforms + modifiers, join meshes, and add a remesh modifier (following the value in the property box).

 ### ADD TEXTURES AND MATERIALS:
 ##### ADD CHECKER TEXTURE: